Princess Máxima Presents ‘Prince Bernhard Culture Fund’ Award

 The Prince Bernhard Culture Fund was created in 1940, under the patronage/leadership of Prince Bernhard, the husband of then-Queen Juliana.
 It’s current mission is to promote “mental resilience through the cultural self.”
 The award is presented annually from 2010 to an individual who has excelled in music, theater, dance, visual arts, history, literature, heritage or culture.Filed under Dutch Royals

-Tagged Awards, Celebrities, Culture, Prince Bernhard Culture Fund, Queen Máxima.
+Tagged Awards, Celebrities, Culture, Prince Bernhard Culture Fund, Queen Máxima of the Netherlands.